-6. An abstract of the project (see Appendix XI) should be included on a $3" \times 5"$ card.
+6. An abstract of the project (see Appendix XI, p.
+38) should be included on an index card.
 Information on the abstract provides a succinct description of the project, including the title, statement of problem or question, methodology, and conclusion.
 Students should give this card to the judges at the beginning of the oral interview.

-7. The visual presentation (see Appendices Xa and Xb), must include the following components on a backboard:
+7. The visual presentation (see Appendices Xa and Xb, pp. 35-37) must include the following components on a backboard:

-- Clear statement of the question being studied (may be stated as hypothesis, question, or purpose); - Methodology (procedures used in the research); - Visuals that illustrate or enhance the research findings; and - Conclusion(s), based on analysis and interpretation of data that directly answer the question being studied
+- Clear statement of the research question/problem being studied (may be stated as hypothesis, question, or purpose); - Methodology (procedures used in the research); - Visuals that illustrate or enhance the research findings; and - Conclusion(s), based on analysis and interpretation of data that directly answer the question being studied